 Office of Privacy

-Donald Hawkins is the chief of the Office of Privacy.
+Angela Y. Washington is the Acting Chief of the Office of Privacy.

 The mission of the USCIS Office of Privacy is to protect individuals by embedding and enforcing privacy protections and transparency in all USCIS activities.

 - Evaluates USCIS legislative and regulatory proposals involving collection, use, and disclosure of personally identifiable information (PII);